pantelis/artificial-intelligence/_sources/aiml-common/lectures/planning/pddl/index.md

 The [Fast Downward](http://www.fast-downward.org/) planner is a state-of-the-art planner that uses the [FF heuristic](https://www.aaai.org/Papers/ICAPS/2003/ICAPS03-019.pdf) and the [LAMA heuristic](https://www.aaai.org/ocs/index.php/ICAPS/ICAPS10/paper/view/1441) to solve PDDL problems.
 The VSCode PDDL extension [allows for visualizing the search tree](https://youtu.be/_NOVa4i7Us8?list=PL1Q0jeuU6XppS_r2Sa9fzVanpbXKqLsYS&t=384) so make sure you understand how the search tree is constructed and how the search algorithm works.

 PDDL as a representational language is [evolving](https://planning.wiki/ref) and new solvers are regularly appearing to allow us to relax the contraints such as determinism, full observability, etc. and apply planning to more realistic problems.
+The International Planning Competition (IPC) is a biennial event that evaluates the state-of-the-art in automated planning - see [IPC 2023](https://icaps23.icaps-conference.org/competitions/) for the latest ICAPS conference and competition.